-• Course Hours: 100 contact hours (Lecture 0, Lab 0, Externship 100) (On Ground 100, Digital 0)
+Course Hours: 100 contact hours (Lecture 0, Lab 0, Externship 100) (On Ground 100, Digital 0)

 This externship is designed to provide practical on-the-job experiences that augment the student's in-class experiences.
-Students are required to complete the 100-hour externship program at a work site connected with their field of study, which normally includes health care facilities such as private or group practices, clinics, and industrial clinics.
-This course is also designed to develop professional skills and proactive career management.
-This course may include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
+Students are required to complete the 100-hour externship program at a work site connected with their

-MBXP157 Medical Billing and Coding Specialist Externship II
+MOX152 Medical Office Specialist Externship II

-Prerequisites: AHP155, MBB155, MBG155, MBR155, MBY155

-• Course Hours: 100 contact hours (Lecture 0, Lab 0, Externship 100) (On Ground 100, Digital 0)
+- Credits: 3 quarter credit hours - Prerequisites: AHP155, HI143, HI145, HI150, HS118, MP175, MP200 - Course Hours: 100 contact hours (Lecture 0, Lab 0, Externship 100) (On Ground 100, Digital 0)

 This externship is designed to provide practical on-the-job experiences that augment the student's in-class experiences.
-Students are required to complete the 100-hour externship program at a work site connected with their field of study, which normally includes health care facilities such as private or group practices, clinics, and industrial clinics.
+Students are required to complete the 100-hour externship program at a work site connected with their field of study, which normally includes health care facilities such as private or group practices.
 This course is also designed to develop professional skills and proactive career management.
 This course may include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.